Skip to content

 Music Artist

-I’ve been surrounded by, influenced and immersed in all kinds of music, for all of my life.
-It’s that constant element that has kept me going at times.
-Never discount the power of a song.
+I’ve been surrounded by, influenced by, and immersed in all kinds of music for as long as I can remember.
+It’s the constant element that has kept me going at times.
+Never underestimate the power of a song.

-My father, also a musician, got me started at the wee age of 3, on a Farfisa organ, which featured bass pedals that I wouldn’t be able to reach until I was several years older.
-Throughout my formative years, I continued developing my skills on keyboard instruments, while learning to play the drums.
-I would grow up keeping the rhythm beside my father – who played the accordion, powered by a Leslie speaker – at cultural club gigs, watching couples dance their nights away.
+My father, also a musician, got me started at the wee age of three on a Farfisa organ, which featured bass pedals I wouldn’t be able to reach for several more years.
+Throughout my formative years, I continued developing my skills on keyboard instruments while also learning to play the drums.
+I grew up keeping rhythm beside my father — who played the accordion, powered by a Leslie speaker — at cultural club gigs, watching couples dance their nights away.

 Eventually, as a teenager, I found my singing voice.
-This personal milestone completely changed the musical game, as my newfound ability to build layered vocal harmonies and emotive expression through lyrics and melodies added depth and breadth that no technology could provide.
-In the early days, all I had for recording was a dual-cassette portable stereo, a big, heavy gray thing, but it was enough to spark the lasting fire.
-I then taught myself to play guitars, favoring a nylon-stringed Fender classical, and later fell in love with a five-string bass I’d picked up on a trip to Wales.
+This personal milestone changed everything: the ability to build layered vocal harmonies and convey emotion through lyrics and melodies added a depth no technology could match.
+In those early days, all I had for recording was a dual-cassette portable stereo — a big, heavy gray thing — but it was enough to spark a lasting fire.
+I went on to teach myself guitar, favoring a nylon-stringed Fender classical, and later fell in love with a five-string bass I picked up on a trip to Wales.

-By my mid-teens, I had begun composition of original songs and arrangements, summoned through the fervent passion of countless hours of practice, exploring the sampled sounds and programmed rhythms of numerous models of electronic music machines.
-The advent of Digital Audio Workstation software again changed the game, as my burgeoning artist self had finally discovered a virtually unlimited creative outlet.
-I quickly poured hundreds of hours into learning how to capture, explore, record and produce my prolific and diverse musical ideas through the ever-evolving DAW.
+By my mid-teens, I had begun composing original songs and arrangements, driven by the passion born from countless hours of practice.
+I dove deep into the sampled sounds and programmed rhythms of various electronic music machines.
+The advent of Digital Audio Workstation (DAW) software changed the game once again — suddenly, I had a virtually limitless creative outlet.
+I quickly poured hundreds of hours into learning how to capture, explore, record, and produce my diverse musical ideas through the ever-evolving DAW.

-The result was my first self-released album, Runaway, which was quickly followed up with Runaway Revisited, featuring remixed, alternate versions of the original recordings.
-The process was a singular, memorable moment in my life, wherein time would fade into the background, when days would turn into nights and back into days, as I honed my sound, and feverishly prepared my music for the world.
-I would repeat the original-then-remixed process again with my Wander albums, and others.
+The result was my first self-released album, Runaway, followed by Runaway Revisited, featuring remixed and alternate versions of the original recordings.
+It was a singular, unforgettable period in my life — where time blurred, days became nights and nights became days, as I honed my sound and feverishly prepared to share it with the world.
+I would go on to repeat the original-then-remixed process with my Wander albums and others.

-My latest full release, and 11th self-produced album, is Fleshwound Restitched (The Remixes).
+My latest full-length release — and 11th self-produced album—is Fleshwound Restitched (The Remixes).

-I strive to create emotive, considered, meaningful, “conscious” music.
-I regularly have several album projects in development and production, exploring as fully as I can my genre-blending methods and creative ingenuity.
+I strive to create emotive, intentional, meaningful, and “conscious” music.
+I often have several album projects in development, continuing to explore my genre-blending methods and creative ingenuity as fully as I can.

 Music is life.